Decent-Partners/Decent-overview/README.md

 >
 > [Decred](https://decred.org/sustainability/)

-Decred is the first in a new breed of blockchains that is public owned, sustainably funded and transparently governed - it's primary 'use case', the funding of open source technology.
+Decred is the first in a new breed of blockchains that is public owned, sustainably funded and transparently governed - with its primary 'use case', being the funding of open source technology.

 On-chain treasuries like Decred, Edgeware, Polkadot and Kusama now posess large public treasuries (hundreds millions of $$$) that are community owned and operated and are able to fund public goods, using their own native currencies to incentivise creative contributions that further the founding values of the community it represents.

-When sustainable funding from community owned treasuries is matched to multi-signature wallets and community proposal platforms such as [Commonwealth](https://commonwealth.im) the costs of coordination are reduced at both a local and global scale, removing many of the bureaucratic elements of existing organisations, enabling contributors to spend less time sourcing or managing stakeholders and more time contributing and being paid for useful work.
+When sustainable funding from community owned treasuries is matched to multi-signature wallets and open source community proposal platforms such as [Politeia](https://proposals.decred.org) and (https:// [Commonwealth](https://commonwealth.im) the costs of coordination are reduced at both a local and global scale, removing many of the bureaucratic elements of existing organisations, enabling contributors to spend less time sourcing or managing stakeholders and more time contributing and being paid for useful work.

 The basic building blocks for global, decentralised and permissionless public service media are here.